Overview and entry requirements

-The central feature of PhD work is the close relationship between the research student and his or her supervisor, in which they meet regularly and consult closely.
+The central feature of PhD work is the close relationship between the doctoral candidate and his or her supervisor, in which they meet regularly and consult closely.
 This relationship is supported and strengthened in various ways.
-Every research student has an adjunct supervisor, another member of staff with a close interest in the student’s region and/or subfield of the discipline.
+Every doctoral candidate has an adjunct supervisor, another member of staff with a close interest in the candidate’s region and/or subfield of the discipline.

 Applicants must normally have an advanced degree equivalent in level and content to the School of Law’s LLM or MA.

 Recent PhD theses in the School of Law

 - Michele Tedeschini, Unsettling Human Rights Custom (2020)

 - Oreva Olakpe, South-South Migrations in International Law: The Case Studies of Nigeria and China (2020)

 - Birsha Ohdedar, The Human Right to Water, Climate Change and Justice: Analysing multiple interactions through a case study of India (2020)